cs4560-utah-sp24/test/tests/chapter7-exercise-middle-click-tests.md

 Add support for middle-clicking on a link (`Button-2`) to open it in a new tab.
 You might need a mouse to test this easily.

 Name the method in the `Browser` class that handles the middle click event `handle_middle_click`.
-The new tabs should be opened in the background
+The new tabs should be opened in the background.
+You will need to give each `Tab` access to its `Browser`.

 Test code
 ---------